7 Surprising Health Benefits of Apple Cider Vinegar

 The health benefits of apple cider vinegar are too numerous to mention, but below are some which have been scientifically proven as derivative of the use of apple cider vinegar.

-Lowers blood sugar levels: Apple cider vinegar is very helpful in the reduction of the levels of sugar in the bloodstream and the prevention of type 2 diabetes.
+Apple cider vinegar is very helpful in the reduction of the levels of sugar in the bloodstream and the prevention of type 2 diabetes.

 A person with a family history of diabetes can lower his/her risk of diabetes by taking a tablespoon of apple cider vinegar in warm water thrice a week.
 Asides the management of diabetes, taking apple cider vinegar can be used to help maintain normal sugar levels as well.

-Helps with weight loss: Several studies conclude that apple cider vinegar significantly aids in weight loss.
+Several studies conclude that apple cider vinegar significantly aids in weight loss.
 The good thing about it is that it works even without major dietary changes.

 This is because the consumption of Apple cider vinegar increases one’s feeling of fullness (or satiety) and reduces appetite to a bare minimum, causing people to eat 200 – 275 fewer calories for the rest of the day.
 Also, daily intake of a spoonful of apple cider vinegar has been proven to burn belly fat and result in weight loss.

-Reduces blood pressure and cholesterol levels: Another health benefit of apple cider vinegar is the reduction of blood pressure and cholesterol levels.
+Another health benefit of apple cider vinegar is the reduction of blood pressure and cholesterol levels.

 Taking apple cider helps in controlling renin which in turn keeps the blood vessels relaxed and the blood pressure stable.